 Longley has authored numerous seminar papers, taught insurance law at the University of Texas School of Law, and served on the State Bar of Texas Board of Directors, the District 9 Grievance Committee, and as chair of the State Bar Consumer Law Section, now called the Consumer and Commercial Law Section.
 In 2011, he received the State Bar Insurance Law Section’s Insurance Legend Award.

 Longley and his wife, Maggie, have three grown children and five grandchildren.

 As president-elect, Longley formed the following task forces.

 Financial Responsibility and Fiscal Control Task

 The Financial Responsibility and Fiscal Control Task Force was formed in August 2017 to study State Bar finances and fiscal controls.
-The nine-member task force is reviewing State Bar expenditures, revenues, and audit procedures and will make recommendations to the State Bar of Texas Board of Directors.
+The nine-member task force reviewed State Bar expenditures, revenues, and audit procedures and made recommendations to the State Bar of Texas Board of Directors.
 Click here for a list of Financial Responsibility and Fiscal Control Task Force members.